How Often Should You Exercise With Diastasis Recti?

 |---|---|---|

 If targeted exercises haven’t helped after several weeks, a pelvic floor therapist can guide you.
-Getting care isn’t defeat; it’s a practical step toward safer healing and more freedom in your body.
+Getting care is not defeat; it’s a practical step toward safer healing.

 Frequently Asked Questions